 Confirm that the mover is a licensed installer or dealer of the make of your pool table.
 You'll want to make sure the mover can "tune" the table properly in its new location.

 If a ball return system is part of the pool table, the mover may charge an additional fee of $25 or so.
 Costs can vary depending on whether your table has leather or plastic pockets.
 Each of these components requires special skill to remove and then reassemble, which is also why it's best to have a licensed and insured professional handling the job.

-Some movers offer various pool table improvement services once the table is moved to its new location.
-For example, new felt for a pool table can cost an extra $100-$500, depending on the type of felt used.
 You can save money by having the pros fix or upgrade components while your pool table is already disassembled.
-You may want to upgrade or replace pockets, switch out your felt, replace cushions, refinish wood elements on the table, and more.
+You may want to upgrade or replace pockets, switch out your felt, replace cushions, refinish wood elements on the table and more.

 Some movers charge additional fees based on the number of pieces to be moved and reassembled and the thickness of the slate on the table, as well as the quality or age of the pool table.

 Professionals can obtain certifications for various aspects of repairing pool tables but not for moving pool tables.
 However, many movers offer warranties or guarantees for their work, so ask your mover about it.

 Many movers offer these assurances as part of their standard pricing.
 And most reputable pool table movers offer a 30-day level warranty on their service work.

 Don't attempt to disassemble the pool table yourself before the mover's arrival.
 You could incur more charges because of improper disassembly, which will require extra time and labor on the part of the mover.

 Also, before the move, discuss with the mover the costs for any repair or refurbishing you might want, so that you aren't surprised by your bill on moving day.